-I’ve received many questions relating to the Guest Wi-Fi network in the past couple of months, especially since the reviews the Asus ZenWiFi AX, of which the feature hasn’t worked as intended.
+I’ve received many questions relating to the Guest Wi-Fi network in the past couple of months, especially since the reviews the Asus ZenWiFi AX, in which the feature hasn’t worked as intended.

 However, most of these questions are not about setting up a router’s Guest Wi-Fi network but why specific IoT devices don’t work.

-So, this post will explain Guest networking and how to use it properly.
-Hint: No, it’s not intended to be a security measure for the Internet of Things (IoT) devices.
+So, this post will explain “Guest” networking and how to use it properly.
+Hint: No, it’s not intended to be a security measure for Internet of Things (IoT) devices.

 A Guest Wi-Fi network is a fancy name for a virtual SSID (network name) that’s, by default, isolated from the primary one you use for your home — your intranet.
 Device isolation is the keyword here.

 There’s no such thing as “Guest” in networking.
 The name is just a marketing term over a built-in VLAN (virtual local network).

 If you can create a Wi-Fi SSID (network name) that’s separate and isolated from the one you use, then that is effectively the guest Wi-Fi network, no matter how you call it.
 Hint: Don’t name a guest network with the “Guest” suffix.